Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 # Disclaimer -
-All views are my own, my observations, and experiences, and the things i learnt from talking ,reading ,listenings other people's stories
+All views are my own, my observations, and experiences, and the things i learnt from talking ,reading and listenings other people's stories